 I could not wait to get here!
 I arrived via train from Edinburgh, checking into the Willy Wallace Hostel in Stirling.
 A hop, skip and a jump from the train station.
 This is my plug for their place… http://willywallacehostel.com/.
-It is a hostel remember this folks, but it was friendly, fun crowd and my bed was comfy as it could be. ( I was happy to see other hostel goers older than me)!
+It is a hostel remember this folks, but it was a friendly, fun crowd and my bed was comfy as it could be. ( I was happy to see other hostel goers older than me)!

 - Hostels I don’t think are known for fluffy mattress